ThatRandomMaker/Roblox-Minigolf/README.md

 | **Equip tool** | 1 or click tool icon | Tap tool icon |
 | **Roblox menu** | Esc or click Roblox logo | Tap Roblox logo |

+> Note: To hold the Golf Club (without it moving when you move), zoom in to first person, or enable shift lock in the Roblox menu settings!

 ---

 ## Features: